-Under s 65(3)(a) of the BCIIP Act, the Ombudsman must review examination powers exercised by the Commissioner and any person assisting the Commissioner.
+Under s 65(3)(a) of the BCIIP Act, the Ombudsman must review the exercise of examination powers by the Commissioner and any person assisting the Commissioner.

 Under s 65(3)(b) of the BCIIP Act, the Ombudsman may do anything incidental or conducive to reviewing examination powers exercised by the Commissioner.